HomeRight ArrowNBA

 • Atlanta is buying the most expensive rookie minutes in the NBA.

-The Hawks lead all teams at $7,161 per rookie minute, driven by Zaccharie Risacher’s top-pick contract, even with 1,843 minutes played.
+The Hawks lead all teams at $7,161 per rookie minute, driven primarily by Zaccharie Risacher’s No. 1 pick contract, even as multiple rookies log real rotation minutes.

 • Sacramento is getting rookie minutes for the cheapest price in the league.